Constraint-induced movement therapy

 • Psychological resistance or anxiety

 Serious contraindications include: open wounds, severe joint instability, uncontrolled pain symptoms.
-If limb swelling or nerve pain occurs, training intensity should be adjusted immediately.
+If swelling or nerve pain occurs, the training intensity should be immediately adjusted.

 Precautions and Contraindications